vllgsbr2/MODIS_Data_Visualize/README.md

 # MODIS_Data_Visualize
-plt_MODIS_02.py is a visualization module written in python to display the radiance and the reflectance factor of the MODIS Terra instrument in a false color RGB image.
+This is a MODIS data toolkit for MOD_02 and MOD_03.
+The main objectives are data unpacking, plotting and image cropping.
 Feel free to use this code in whatever research or programs you wish.
 Just message me about your work!
 I'd love to hear about it!